akka/alpakka/.github/ISSUE_TEMPLATE/--question.md

 ---
 name: "❓ Question"
-about: Please use https://discuss.lightbend.com/c/akka/streams-and-alpakka for questions
+about: Please use the [Lightbend discuss forum](https://discuss.lightbend.com/c/akka/streams-and-alpakka) for questions

 ---